 Ikuyo was born in Wakayama.
-She holds a B.A. in Early Childhood Education from Osaka Shoin Women's College and a M.A. in Early Childhood Education and Child Development from Wheelock Teacher's College (now Boston University's School of Education) in Boston, Massachusetts, USA.
+She holds a B.A. in Early Childhood Education from Osaka Shoin Women's College and a M.A. in Early Childhood Education and Child Development from Wheelock Teacher's College (Now Boston University Wheelock College of Education & Human Development) in Boston, Massachusetts, USA.
 After teaching at a Boston-area preschool, Ikuyo returned to her native Japan to pursue her teaching career.
 She worked at several international schools in Tokyo before branching out on her own to fulfill her desire to open her own international preschool.
 Willowbrook was born of humble beginnings, but with the help of a supportive community, it quickly expanded to the robust population it retains today.
 Ikuyo is actively involved in all aspects of the school.

 Angela comes from Fredericton, New Brunswick on the beautiful Atlantic coast of Canada.
 She has been living in Japan for 16 years.
 She graduated from the University of New Brunswick with a Bachelor’s of Arts Degree in Anthropology and a Bachelor’s Degree of Education specializing in Secondary Art Education.
 Her early teaching career began as a middle school teacher in rural New Brunswick.
 Looking for an adventure, she decided to come to Japan for one year as an English teacher.
 She immediately fell in love with Japan and has been living and teaching here ever since.